mavryk-network/mavryk-protocol/docs/introduction/howtoget.rst

 ~~~~~~~~~~~

 Currently Mavkit is being developed for Linux x86_64, mostly for
-Debian/Ubuntu and Arch Linux.
+Ubuntu and Fedora Linux.
 The following OSes are also reported to
-work: macOS (x86_64), Arch Linux ARM (aarch64), Debian Linux (bullseye),
+work: macOS (x86_64), Arch Linux ARM (aarch64), Debian Linux (x86_64).
-Ubuntu Linux (focal).
 A Windows port is feasible and might be
 developed in the future.

 .. note::